Sayrrexe/SF-Car-Bot/README.md

 ## Installing Docker

-We suggest that you are using Linux Ubuntu for deploying app in other case please refer to the official Docker installation documentation.
+We suggest that you are using Linux Ubuntu or Red Hat for deploying app in other case please refer to the official Docker installation documentation.

 ### Starting app